Neuroscience: Master's Level

+Advanced Degree

 Neuroscience organizations

 The largest professional neuroscience organization is the Society for Neuroscience (SFN), which is based in the United States but includes many members from other countries.
 Since its founding in 1969 the SFN has grown steadily: as of 2010 it recorded 40,290 members from 83 countries.
 Annual meetings, held each year in a different American city, draw attendance from researchers, postdoctoral fellows, graduate students, and undergraduates, as well as educational institutions, funding agencies, publishers, and hundreds of businesses that supply products used in research.